jwoudenberg/jay/README.md

 # Jay - a static site generator for Roc

+**IMPORTANT: this project is not nearly done yet!
+The README below is aspirational!**

 Jay takes a directory of files and turns it into a website.
 Let's say you have the following source files: